 - Details of transactions you carry out through our website and of the fulfillment of your orders.
 You may be required to provide financial information before placing an order through our website.
 (Credit card information is always immediately disposed of after the purchase is complete).

 - There may be features that are developed in the future that may result in the collection of additional new information.

-For example, you provide information when you search for a product; place an order through our store; provide information to our Member Services department; provide information in your personal profile (or profiles, if you have more than one); communicate with us by phone, email, or otherwise; complete a questionnaire; or use other Toastmasters.org features.
+For example, you provide information when you search for a product; place an order through our store; provide information to our Member Engagement and Support department; provide information in your personal profile (or profiles, if you have more than one); communicate with us by phone, email, or otherwise; complete a questionnaire; or use other Toastmasters features.
 As a result of those actions, you might supply us with such information as your name (or another person's), address, and phone numbers; credit card information; people to whom purchases have been shipped, including addresses and phone number; content of emails to us; personal information (your name and any Toastmasters International honors or awards you’ve received); and financial information.

-The information we collect automatically is statistical data, and does not identify any individual.
+Any information we collect automatically is statistical data, and does not identify any individual.
 It helps us to improve our website and to deliver a better and more personalized service by enabling us to: